 HAVING TROUBLE VIEWING?
 CLICK HERE

 Suki Lopez is a Cuban-American actress hailing from the shiny shores of Miami.
 Lopez, is best known for her role as Nina ( "la latina" ) on HBO's Sesame Street.
 Previous credits include the National Tour of West Side Story, Disney Cruise Line and an episode of Bravo's Odd Mom Out.
-When she's not acting, Suki's exploring New York Cities food scene with her Chef husband or just drinking a cafe con leche at home.
+When she's not acting, Suki keeps her creative juices flowing as a freelance Graphic Designer, Choreographer and Acting Coach fueled by passion and cafe con leche.

 "suki" 好き Japanese - verb: "to like, to love," *note: I'm not Japanese.